evotodi/ip-field-type-bundle/README.md

-VxIpFieldTypeBundle
+EvIpFieldTypeBundle
 ===================

-Provide an ip field for symfony forms.
+Provide an ip field for symfony 3 forms.

 Requirements
 ------------